PRBonn/MuST-C/README.md

 └───raster_data
 └───LAI_biomass_and_metadata
 ```
 3. Clone this repo and install the dev kit.
-We recommend using a virtual environment or docker for this.
+We recommend using a virtual environment or Docker for this.
 ```bash
 git clone https://github.com/PRBonn/MuST-C.git
 cd MuST-C/dev_kit